I never really knew what everyone was talking about when they’d mention all the haters online, but unfortunately I now understand.

 Yeah the website I wanted to had published it but with such a negative first comment maybe I’d been wrong to ever think it was worthy of publication or being put out into the world.

 But then I looked at where the website had posted the article on Facebook and there had been loads of positive comments, people sharing the article and over 200 likes.

-And I am also very aware that I started this blog with a post called 3 Steps to Stop the Downward Spiral of Negativity so it would be very hypocritical of me to do nothing about this.
+And I am also very aware that I started this blog with a post called how to overcome negativity so it would be very hypocritical of me to do nothing about this.

 This isn’t exactly a downward spiral of negativity so I can’t follow the precise 3 steps I talked about before but it is similar.

 Here’s how I’m going to deal with the haters